Die (comics and role-playing game): Publication history

 The original public beta version of the game was released for free online in June 2019 with the release of the trade paperback Die, Vol. 1: Fantasy Heartbreaker.
 Gillen also ran a closed beta to further develop the game.
 Gillen highlighted that his early playtesting began before the publication of the comic and that reading the comic is not required for playing the game as it is not "like a traditional licenced[sic] RPG book".

 When compared to the art of the comic series, Hans stated that the RPG art would be "a bit more full of detail and thoughts.
 My traditional painting style is not that far from digital art. [...]
 So, I don’t think it will be that different, but in the composition, of course, there will be some mock-up involved" and that "there are inspirations from the comics that I want to use for the RPG".

 DIE: The Roleplaying Game was scheduled to launch on Kickstarter in October 2021, however, British publisher Rowan, Rook and Decard later announced a delay due to concerns around shipping and material shortages.
 The official Kickstarter for the game launched on May 12, 2022; it was fully funded within 24 hours.
 DIE: The Roleplaying Game includes two main rulesets – DIE Core, rules for games two to four sessions long, and DIE Campaign, rules for longer ongoing games.
 DIE Core is an updated version of the public beta game.
 The digital edition was released to Kickstarter backers on October 25, 2022.
 The PDF became widely available on November 29, 2022 with the hardcover edition following in June 2023.
 The first expansion, Die Scenarios Volume 1: Bizarre Love Triangles, was released on May 15, 2024.
 The second expansion, Die Scenarios Volume 2: Love is a Battlefield, was released in September 2024.
 The third expansion, Die Scenarios Volume 3: Childish Things, was released in April 2025.

-An entry level boxed set, titled DIE RPG Quickstart, which features a new scenario by Gillen is scheduled for release in May 2025.
+An entry level boxed set, titled DIE RPG Quickstart, which features a new scenario by Gillen released in May 2025.
+The first issue of Die: Loaded (November 2025) included new quickstart rules as well the new adventure "The Dreams We Had as Children".